 - Use high-quality butter.
 The higher the quality of the unsalted butter, the better the ghee.
 Grass-fed, organic, and Irish-style butter are all great options.
 My preferred brand is Kerry Gold.

-- The time set is for 6QT Instant Pot and 16 ounces of butter.
-It takes anywhere between 8-10 minutes for ghee to be done, depending on the butter and temperature, so keep an eye starting at 8 minutes.
+- The time set is for a 6QT Instant Pot and 16 ounces of butter.
+It takes me between 8 and 10 minutes for the ghee to be done, depending on the butter and temperature, so I keep an eye on it starting at 8 minutes.
 In a 3QT MINI, it takes about 12-13 minutes.

 - Ghee continues to cook after turning off the heat: So, if using the Instant Pot, remove the insert from the cooker base and let it cool.
-If using the stovetop, turn off heat and place the pan at another position on the stove.
+If using the stovetop, turn off the heat and place the pan in another position on the stove.

 - Store in clean glass containers or mason jars.
 Ghee stays good for one month at room temperature and in the refrigerator for up to six months.